Nsuliman/AboutMe/README.md

 q7('nasa');

-# On Naseem code  I was the observer and the changes as below :
+# On Naseem code  I was the driver and the changes as below :

 'use strict';